Lesbraslongs/enedis-back/README.md

 PREREQUISITES :
 - Having Node (minimum 11.3) installed

-cd into the enedis-back folder, open a terminal, and run the following command to download dependencies :
+Move into the enedis-back folder, open a terminal, and run the following command to download dependencies :

 `npm install` OR `yarn`, if you are using yarn instead of npm

+To launch the API, run the following command :

+`npm start` OR `yarn start`

 ### BACKEND: